 Read Genesis 2.
+Today we’re going to take a look at God’s authority.
 God creates and places man in the Garden of Eden to tend and keep it.
 Then He gives Adam a command, “And the LORD God commanded the man, saying, “You may surely eat of every tree of the garden, but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die” (v.
 17-18).
 This command was for their good.
 Their protection.
 The boundaries of God are to keep us out of harm’s way.

 Throughout the Old Testament, we see orders from the Lord.
 The Ten Commandments are given in Exodus 20:

 - I am the Lord thy God!
 Thou shalt have no other Gods but me!